vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/parameterized-pipeline-tasks/README.md

 In the same fashion as a method or function in programming languages, Concourse pipeline tasks can be executed with parameterized variables, inputs and outputs.

-That allows for the reuse of common task definitions, for example, `package release` or `deploy application`, in multiple contexts and in multiple executions for a variety of artifacts through the use of parameters.
+That allows for the reuse of common task definitions, for example, `package release` or `deploy application`, in multiple contexts and in multiple executions for a distinct artifacts.

 ### Key-value pairs with `params`